Ballona Wetlands: Ballona Freshwater Marsh

 that supported approximately 50 bird species.
 The creation of the Freshwater Marsh has been described as "wildly successful, providing rich native habitat and regulated access for people, where degraded land once dominated."
+Some 250 species of birds have now been recorded at the Freshwater Marsh.

 Subdivisions

 The Ballona Wetlands are typically divided into four sections for planning and study purposes.